On K-stability of Calabi-Yau fibrations: Introduction

 Then, $(X,\Delta,H)$ is uniformly adiabatically K-stable over $(C,L)$ if and only if $(C,B,M,L)$ is log-twisted K-stable.
-Here, uniform adiabatic K-stability is a stronger condition than adiabatic K-stability (Definition \ref{algfibk}).
-Moreover, if $\Delta=0$, $X$ is smooth and $(C,B,M,L)$ is log-twisted K-stable, then $(X,\epsilon H+L)$ has a cscK metric for sufficiently small $\epsilon>0$. \end{teiri}
+Moreover, if $\Delta=0$, $X$ is smooth and $(C,B,M,L)$ is log-twisted K-stable, then $(X,\epsilon H+L)$ has a cscK metric for any sufficiently small $\epsilon\in\mathbb{Q}_{>0}$. \end{teiri} See Definition \ref{ambro model} for the discriminant and moduli divisors.
+Theorem \ref{dd} is useful to detect uniform adiabatic K-stability and the existence of cscK metrics since it is easy to check the log-twisted K-stability of curves (see Corollary \ref{appc}).
+We emphasize that there exists a uniformly adiabatically K-stable klt--trivial fibration over a curve with a singular and K-unstable fiber.
+We note that Theorem \ref{dd} is also a key ingredient to construct the moduli space in \cite{HH}.